nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

  &nbsp; | TCP 5577                                | Port for inbound connections (from the external network to the security server)<br> Querying of OCSP responses between security servers
  &nbsp; | TCP 2080                                | Port for inbound connections (from the external network to the security server)<br> Message exchange between security server and operational data monitoring daemon (by default on localhost)
  &nbsp; | TCP 9011                                | Port for inbound connections (from the external network to the security server)<br> Operational data monitoring daemon JMX listening port
+ &nbsp; | TCP 9999                                | Port for inbound connections (from the external network to the security server)<br> Environmental monitoring daemon JMX listening port
  1.5  | TCP 5500                                  | Ports for outbound connections (from the security server to the external network)<br> Message exchange between security servers
  &nbsp; | TCP 5577                                | Ports for outbound connections (from the security server to the external network)<br> Querying of OCSP responses between security servers
  &nbsp; | TCP 4001                                | Ports for outbound connections (from the security server to the external network)<br> Communication with the central server